-Tesla currently have 4 models available to order, the MS, a large executive hatch, the MX, a large SUV, the Model 3, the entry level compact saloon and the MY, the compact SUV.
+Tesla currently have 4 models available to order, the Model S, a large executive hatch, the Model X, a large SUV, the Model 3, the entry level compact saloon and the Model Y, the compact SUV.
 The availability of each varies between countries with MS and MX only being delivered in the US, Canada and Mexico.
 For a detailed side by side comparison of features check differences between the S3XY models.
 Which is right for you will of course depend on your requirements and budget, and we provide detailed buyers guides for each model, but we set out the main factors below.

-This is the much anticipated low cost Tesla and while not quite as cheap as originally planned, is still the most affordable new Tesla.
+This is the much anticipated low cost Tesla and while not quite as cheap as originally planned, it is still the most affordable new Tesla in RWD form.
 Delivery lead times are now often less than 6 weeks with pre built inventory becoming increasingly available.
 We are somewhat surprised that used cars are often as expensive as new orders and we believe the perception of long wait times is causing this, however unless you have a very specific requirement this is rarely the case.

 The Model 3 is the smallest although still a 5 seater, it is a saloon/sedan and while the boot/trunk is fairly large, it misses out on the practicality of the hatch found in the MS and MY.
 It is also the first Tesla to be made with the CCS power connector for Europe as standard, this is backward compatible with the Type 2 AC charging sockets, plus the CCS rapid chargers.
-It is also the fastest charging Tesla as the supercharger infrastructure improves and moves to V3 with rates reported as high as 250kw for short period on the Long Range and Performance Models) although the facelift Model S and Model X and the Model Y are now also capable of these speeds.
+It is also the first Tesla to supercharge at up to 250kw (Long Range and Performance Models) although the facelift Model S and Model X and the Model Y are now also capable of these speeds.